Sabareeswara19/To_Do_List/README.md

 # To_Do_List
-Simple To Do List Web Application
-Technology Used: HTML, CSS, Javascript
+Simple To Do List Web Application , developed by using HTML, CSS, Javascript